maxmelo1/SoccerPlayerDetection/README.md

 # SoccerPlayerDetection
-Demo for testing mmdetection and YOLO v8 in the roboflow "Soccer Player Detection Computer Vision Project" tutorial dataset
+Demo for testing mmdetection and YOLO v8 in the roboflow "Soccer Player Detection Computer Vision Project" tutorial dataset.

 ## Dataset